 Limit-level monitors detect backed up material in silos, pipelines, and ducts which causes blockages.
 When detected early enough, action can be taken before the production line is damaged.

-Battery Storage Centres
+Hydrogen Detectors for Battery Storage

 Commercial and industrial premises have battery backup facilities to provide short term backup power, in case of power failure to the building.
 Such applications can range from emergency care units, data centres, universities, and process/manufacturing applications.

 Hydrogen is explosive at 4% by volume in air and if a leak goes undetected then this can easily create a potentially explosive atmosphere.